FJortay/DIOS-Operating-System/README.md

 ### **6. Conclusion**

-What once seemed unfeasible—building an all-encompassing decentralized infrastructure such as *"[DICS](https://github.com/FJortay/DICS-Collaborative-Management)" on DIOS* (forming the basis of [DISCO](https://github.com/FJortay/DISCO-Collective-Intelligence))—is now within reach.
+What once seemed unfeasible—building an all-encompassing decentralized infrastructure such as "[DICS](https://github.com/FJortay/DICS-Collaborative-Management) on DIOS" (forming the basis of [DISCO](https://github.com/FJortay/DISCO-Collective-Intelligence))—is now within reach.
 Advances in conversational AI empower us to design and implement collective intelligence systems with unprecedented capabilities.
 Although significant challenges remain, the potential rewards in innovation, security, and democratic engagement are immense and transformative.